 You can communicate with colleagues without experiencing emails bouncing, which would probably hinder your productivity.
 Urgent tasks sometimes get lost due to a slow response rate which is fortunately not the case with Microsoft Teams.

 #2 Full integration with your business apps

 As you would expect, other Microsoft tools such as Excel, PowerPoint, OneNote, Planner, and more are all integrated with Teams.
-However, that’s absolutely not all.
-Over 700 different apps and tools can be integrated to benefit your workflow on Microsoft Teams – productivity, project management, industry-specific apps, developer tools – you name it.
+However, that’s not all.
+Over 700 apps and tools can be integrated to benefit your workflow on Microsoft Teams – productivity, project management, industry-specific apps, developer tools – you name it.

 There is no denying the importance and benefits that communication and productivity tools like Microsoft Teams can bring to businesses.
 As technology evolves, newer solutions reshape how we communicate and share files for real-time collaboration and decision-making.
 Be it a large company or a small enterprise, we all need to keep up with the trends and use communication tools to grow and succeed.

-Now when you know how to use Microsoft Teams and how its features can benefit your workflow, the choice is up to you – to give MS Teams a try or keep looking for your perfect communication tool.
+Now that you know how to use Microsoft Teams and how its features can benefit your workflow, the choice is up to you – to give MS Teams a try or keep looking for your perfect communication tool.
 Either way, good luck!

 Did you find this article useful?
-Give it a clap!19
+Give it a clap!27

 Psst!
 You can clap more than once if you really loved it 🙂